-These peppermint donuts are baked in the oven making them easy to whip up and come out soft and sweet making them perfect for any occasion.
+These peppermint paleo donuts are baked in the oven making them easy to whip up and come out soft and sweet making them perfect for any occasion.
+Of course, these baked protein donut recipes do this as well while giving you more protein in your diet.

 Why You’ll Love This Recipe

-Easy to make – the donut batter whips up in just one bowl and combines easily.
+Easy to make – The donut batter whips up in just one bowl and combines easily.

-Allergy-friendly – naturally dairy-free, gluten-free, grain-free, paleo, and refined sugar free makes them a healthy dessert choice.
+Allergy-friendly – Naturally dairy-free, gluten-free, grain-free, paleo, and refined sugar free makes them a healthy dessert choice.

 Ingredients And Substitutions